qingreee1/material-theme-jetbrains-docs/docs/development/installation.md

 ### build.gradle

 The `build.gradle` file is the Gradle configuration used for making the plugin.
-It contains the dependencies required by the project, the different tasks that can be run (such as Tests or CheckStyle) and configuration for the Gradle Jetbrains plugin.
+It contains the dependencies required by the project, the different tasks that can be run (such as Tests or CheckStyle) and configuration for the Gradle JetBrains plugin.

 ### gradle.properties